 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 The concept of “self-love” sometimes enters into the conversations people have with one another; however, this doesn’t necessarily mean it is understood and practiced in ways that support mental health.
 No doubt there are many opinions on what “self-love” means and how to practice it, and depending on beliefs and background these differences could leave people in strong disagreement with one another.
-From the perspective of a mental health therapist, there is a particular way of looking at “self-love” and how to do practice it for the purpose of improving mental health.
-For this article, I will be exploring how “self-love” applies to working through Borderline Personality Disorder (BPD) and what I think is happening when a person with BPD hasn’t yet learned “self-love.”
+From the perspective of a mental health therapist, there is a particular way of looking at “self-love” and how to practice it to improve mental health.
+For this article, I will be exploring how “self-love” applies to Borderline Personality Disorder (BPD) and what I think is happening when a person with BPD hasn’t yet learned “self-love.”

-When Borderline Personality Disorder has not yet been acknowledged or realized, my personal belief is that the odds of having an understanding of “self-love” for the purpose of improving mental health are very low.
+When Borderline Personality Disorder has not yet been acknowledged or realized, my personal belief is that the odds of having an understanding of “self-love” to improve mental health are very low.
 I say this as I reflect on my own experience struggling through BPD and how my disorder was active without pause for several years.
-During this time, I did not have a way to understand my experience, and therefore had no way to effectively manage thoughts, emotions, and behaviors that needed managing.
+During this time, I did not have a way to understand my experience, and therefore had no way to effectively manage thoughts, emotions, and behaviours that needed managing.
 My lack of self-understanding kept me fruitlessly grasping at ways to hold myself together while at the same time creating and re-creating life problems and emotional suffering.
 I was living in the mess of my mind and relationships and perpetually confused about why life remained so consistently hard.

-For a person with BPD who has suffered for years in a pattern of painful dysfunction, this kind of knowledge can be extremely empowering.
-To continue on in disorder without developing this kind of understanding can mean a lifetime of tragedy and passing the tragedy on to offspring – kids very often take on the habits and programming of their parents.
-And even though people can learn to work through their internal experience if the guidance is available, they still often end up learning to habitually react to emotions (and avoid emotions) as a result of living in a culture of mental health neglect.
-However, a really awesome fact in all of this (and in human life) is that it only takes is a spark of understanding to begin practicing genuine “self-love,” and thereafter, living the life of a conscious creator.
+For a person with BPD who has suffered for years in a pattern of severe dysfunction, this kind of knowledge can be incredibly empowering.
+To continue in disorder without developing this kind of understanding can mean a lifetime of tragedy and passing the disaster on to offspring – kids very often take on the habits and programming of their parents.
+And even though people can learn to work through their internal experience if the guidance is available, they still often end up learning to habitually react to emotions (and avoid feelings) as a result of living in a culture of mental health neglect.
+However, an impressive fact in all of this (and in human life) is that it only takes is a spark of understanding to begin practicing genuine “self-love,” and after that, living the life of a conscious creator.